What is malaria?

 - Children, pregnant women, and people with weakened immune systems are at higher risk for malaria and for severe complications from malaria.
 It is especially important for people in these groups to see a travel health professional before travelling to areas where malaria is present.

 - How effective medicines are in preventing and treating malaria depends on the medicine resistance of the parasites in the geographic location where the malaria infection occurs.

 - If you are going to a location where malaria is present, it is very important to take preventive medicines and to follow the correct schedule for taking them.
 The majority of people who become infected with malaria did not take preventive malaria medicines or did not follow the correct dosing schedule.

 Exchange blood transfusions

-Exchange blood transfusions may be considered for treating severe cases of malaria if:footnote 5
+Exchange blood transfusions may be considered for treating especially severe cases of malaria.

 Exchange blood transfusion is the quickest way to remove parasites.
 This procedure involves withdrawing blood from you at the same time that donor blood is being injected.
 During this exchange, the amount of blood in your body stays constant.
-Quinine is given by needle into a vein (intravenously) at the same time as the blood transfusion.
-Parasite density is checked every 12 hours until it is less than 1%.footnote 5
+Medicine to treat the infection is also given.

 - Suh KN, et al. (2004).
 Malaria.
 Canadian Medical Association Journal, 170(11): 1693–1702.